• Skip to primary navigation

 Variations

-• Nuts - Try using other type of nuts like toasted almonds, cashews or pecans.
+• Nuts - Try using another type of nuts like toasted almonds, cashews, pecans, or shredded coconut.

-• Spices - To add more flavor, you can try using ground cinnamon, ginger, cardamom, vanilla or cloves.
+• Spices - To add more flavor, you can try using ground cinnamon, ginger, cardamom, cloves or vanilla extract.

 • Chocolate Chips - Stir in mini chocolate chips before rolling.